turingschool-examples/adopt_dont_shop_paired/README.md

 - must use PostgreSQL
 - all controller and model code must be tested via feature tests and model tests, respectively
 - must use good GitHub branching, team code reviews via GitHub comments, and use of a project planning tool
-- must include a README to describe their project

 ## Permitted